Wood lexicon Types of wood

 Alternatives to Bangkirai

-The Betterwood we decided against importing Bangkirai because the quality risk is too great and the origin is often unclear.
-As an alternative to Bangkirai, see at Betterwood Decking boards from Garapa and Cumaru with very good technical characteristics.
+At Betterwood we have decided against importing Bangkirai because the quality risk is too high and the origin is often unclear.
+As an alternative to Bangkirai you can find Betterwood decking from Garapa and Cumaru with very good technical characteristics.

 Sources: tropix, Wikipedia, GD wood